 Many of the factors Cassini considers won’t be related to product data.
 Poor feedback, shipping costs, and return policies will all affect a product’s ranking.
 There are, however, some data feed optimizations any seller can make in order to get on Cassini’s good side and better win search listings.

 Attributes in eBay’s Item Specifics data feed help the search engine understand exactly what the product is.
-This can directly help Cassini classify products and is commonly used to boost eBay SEO.
+This directly helps Cassini classify products and is commonly used to boost eBay SEO.

 |Optional/Conditional||Group ID||Channel ID||Attribute||Variation Vector, Variation Attributes|